-From Lac Blanc you’ll descend to pick up the trail along the Grand Balcon Sud on an easy undulating traverse to La Flégère and over to the Plan Praz plateau at Le Brévent.
-Drink in the extraordinarily spectacular views to your left of the Mont Blanc massif with it’s gloriously jagged peaks, famous snowcapped dome and glacial tongues of ice.
+After an incredible sunrise and breakfast at Lac Blanc you’ll descend to pick up the trail along the Grand Balcon Sud on an easy undulating traverse to La Flégère and over to the Plan Praz plateau at Le Brévent.
+Drink in the extraordinarily spectacular views ahead of you of the Mont Blanc massif with it’s gloriously jagged peaks, famous snowcapped dome and glacial tongues of ice.

 From Plan Praz you have an option to exit the trek here by descending direct to Chamonix town via the gondola.
-It will have been around 3 hours from leaving Lac Blanc.
+At this point you will have been hiking for approximately 3-4 hours from leaving Lac Blanc.

-Our itinerary fast tracks to the top of Le Brévent via cable car which effectively lops two hours off the trail time.
+Our itinerary fast tracks to the top of Le Brévent via cable car which effectively lops two hours off the trail time as it cuts out the Col du Brévent.
 From the top of Brévent, historically argued to be the best view of Mont Blanc, the terrain changes to a dry rocky landscape as you start the descent down to Refuge Bellachat, a tiny refuge nestled into the rock with a large terrace boasting front row seats over to Mont Blanc.
 It’s a good place to get a refreshing drink and gaze in awe at the highest mountain in Western Europe.

 The 3-3.5 hour descent from the refuge to Les Houches is beautiful with red and pink wild azaleas flanking the trail to the valley floor however warning – this descent is hard on the knees!
 Keep your eyes peeled for chamois on the descent.
 It’s common to see these alpine goat antelopes feeding close to the trail.

-Reaching Les Houches, the official finish point of the Tour du Mont Blanc, it’s a 10 minutes bus ride to Chamonix or we work with several great accommodation providers in Les Houches.
+Reaching Les Houches, the official finish point of the Tour du Mont Blanc, it’s a 10 minutes bus ride to Chamonix or stay in Les Houches.

 This short Tour du Mont Blanc itinerary will, I’ve no doubt, give you the hunger to complete more of this extraordinary multi day hut to hut trek through the Alps.